Tilicho Lake Trekking

 • First aid kit

-• Return travel by bus between Kathmandu and Pokhara
+• Return travel by tourist bus between Kathmandu and Pokhara

 • Kathmandu to Jagat by bus/jeep